cloudmesh-community/hid-sp18-417/tutorial/README.md

  - insert the SD card and the installed will walk you through the installation process
  - Once the installation is through make sure the time and keyboard setting are updated according to your local settings Normally they come in UK settings

-# Setting up static IP
+## Setting up static IP and HostName

+The s